 Under the provisions of the Tax Relief Unemployment Insurance Reauthorization and Job Creation Act of 2010, the federal GST was repealed for most of that year.
 It was reinstated on Dec.
 17, 2010, however.
 The exemption was $5 million at that time.
-Any gifts made over this amount were subject to a 35% tax rate.
+Any gifts made over that amount were subject to a 35% tax rate.

 The federal GST exemption increased to $5.12 million in 2012, and the tax rate remained steady.
 Then came the American Taxpayer Relief Act (ATRA).

 When the Tax Cuts and Jobs Act (TCJA) went into effect in 2018, this legislation more or less doubled the exemption to $11.18 million.
-This allows grandparents to give away a lot of money and property, but it might not be permanent.
+(The limit is adjusted with inflation, reaching $11.7 million for 2021 and $12.06 million for 2022).
+That allows grandparents to give away a lot of money and property, but it might not be permanent.
 The TCJA and most of its terms are set to expire at the end of 2025 unless Congress takes steps to renew it.
 The GST tax rate remains at 40%.

-Married couples can double these exemption amounts, resulting in a significant cash and property that can be transferred without taxation.
+Married couples can double these exemption amounts, resulting in a significant amount of cash and property that can be transferred without taxation.
 The average taxpayer will most likely never have to worry about these rules.
 Those for whom they're a concern should speak to an estate planning attorney for guidance as to how to set up their estates for maximum protection.

 The Annual GST Exclusion

 The IRC also provides for an annual exclusion, just as it does for gift taxes.
-You can give away up to $15,000 per person per year as of 2020 without incurring the GST.
-Married couples can double this amount because they're each entitled to give $15,000.
+You can give away up to $15,000 per person per year as of 2021 without incurring the GST.
+This figure increases to $16,000 for 2022.
+Married couples can double this amount because they're each entitled to give up to the limit.

 Gifts made to skip persons either outright or through a trust are referred to as "direct" skips.
 Paying any GST that comes due at the time rather than applying any part of the lifetime exemption turns the direct skip into an "indirect" skip.
 The tax must typically be paid in the year the gift is made.